arpaci27/ImageRetrieval_CIFAR-10/README.md

 Here, the results of the image retrieval system are presented along with a discussion on system performance, method effectiveness, and an analysis of notable cases of success and failure.

 ## Conclusion
-The report concludes by summarizing the study's accomplishments, reflecting on the learning outcomes, and suggesting avenues for further research and improvement in CBIR systems.
+The report concludes by summarizing the study's accomplishments, reflecting on the learning outcomes,and suggesting avenues for further research and improvement in CBIR systems.

 ## References
 Krizhevsky, A. (2009).
 Learning Multiple Layers of Features from Tiny Images.
 Master's thesis, Department of Computer Science, University of Toronto.